Skip to content

 The rule engine is the core of timeseries-qc.
 Rules define what constitutes bad or suspect data.

+Each rule evaluates a pandas Series of values and returns a boolean Series of flagged rows.
 Rules are applied per tag in order.
 When multiple rules fire for the same row, the worst quality level wins: bad > sus > good.

 NullRule